Giovanni Ferrari: 1931–32 Central European International Cup

+1934 FIFA World Cup

-Ferarri aside from his playmaker/attacking midfielder role scored 2 goals, both of them at the knockout stage, in his first World Cup.
-The first goal was against USA in the round of 16 and the second goal equalizing against Spain in the 1/4 finals, earning Italy a replay as there was then no penalty shoot-out.
-If a match was tied after extra time, there would be a rematch the day after; a win would mean they won the World Cup.
-They beat the Austrian Wunderteam in the semi-finals and Czechoslovakia led by Oldrich Nejedly in the final but Ferrari's equalizer in the quarter finals, enabled Italy to continue in the 1934 World cup.
+At the 1934 World Cup, Ferrari finished as the top assist provider of the tournament with four assists.
+In addition to his playmaking role, he scored twp goals, both of them in the knockout stage, in his first World Cup.
+The first goal was against USA in the round of 16 and the second goal equalizing against Spain in the quarter-finals, helping Italy avoid elimination and earning them a replay, as there were no penalty shoot-outs at the time (if a match was tied after extra time, there would be a rematch the day after; a win would mean they won the tie).
+They then defeated the Austrian Wunderteam in the semi-finals, and Czechoslovakia, led by Oldrich Nejedly, in the final.